David McPherson

 Philosopher

-I am a Professor of Philosophy in the Hamilton Center for Classical and Civic Education at the University of Florida.
+I am a Professor of Philosophy in the Hamilton Center for Classical and Civic Education and an Affiliate Professor in the Department of Philosophy at the University of Florida.
 Previously, I was an Associate Professor of Philosophy at Creighton University, and during the academic year 2021-22 I was a Visiting Research Professor at the University of Colorado Boulder.
 I work in the areas of ethics (esp. virtue ethics), political philosophy, meaning in life, and philosophy of religion.

 I am blessed beyond measure to be married to Kirstin (who also happens to be my favorite artist) and to have four wonderful children together.